Final Model Electric Ready and Solar Ready Code Package & Webinars

 The full Energy Code Board met 15 times between October 2022 and March 2023 to develop the model electric ready and solar ready code.
 Additionally, the Executive Committee of the Energy Code Board met three times in April and May 2023 to consider and vote on remaining elements of the model electric ready and solar ready code that failed to reach 2/3rds support from the full Energy Code Board.
 To comply with Open Meetings laws, the Energy Code Board recorded and livestreamed all meetings and deliberations.
 All Energy Code Board and Executive Committee meeting materials are publicly available through the link below.
 The recording of each meeting is available on CEO's Youtube Channel.

-The Energy Code Board is soliciting comments from the public about the proceedings of the Board, including comments on supplemental information or perspectives the Board should consider in developing the solar ready and electric ready code and the low energy and carbon code.
-The Board is also soliciting any proposals for language to include in either the solar ready and electric ready code or the low energy and carbon code.
+The Energy Code Board is soliciting comments from the public about the proceedings of the Board, including comments on supplemental information or perspectives the Board should consider in developing the low energy and carbon code.
+The Board is also soliciting any proposals for language to include in the low energy and carbon code.

 Any comments or code proposals submitted through this platform will be posted publicly on the Colorado Energy Office website.
 No personal identifying information will be included with publicly posted comments and proposals.